dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 ## Sub-packages in Project

-Small project can keep all units in one package.
-When project became bigger code distributed across multiple packages.
-Lets create package `service`, add move code to it and use it from main package.
+Small project can keep all units in one location.
+One package cannot handle all files when project became bigger.
+Every package stores files to address particular domain or layer.

+We create package called `service`.
+After that we move our code to new package and use service from main package.

 Add `service/regions.go` file: